bmeredith/solidity-json-writer/README.md

 In order to optimize gas, the JSON outputted is not pretty-printed.

-Here is the resulting JSON, but pretty-printed:.
+Here is the resulting JSON, but pretty-printed:
 ```
 {
     "Years old": 5,